 Brand value is now being measured by how well you engage with the world, so a 4P bottom line is becoming the new norm.
 It is liberating to remind ourselves that we all have the capacity to be active change makers and visionary leaders when we embrace the challenges ahead and focus on shaping better organisations.

-Talk: Oracle Modern Marketing Event, November 18, 2015 London Hilton
+TALK: Oracle Modern Marketing Event, London 2015

 Creativity is what keeps organisations ahead